Luke McNally: Burnley

-On 28 June 2022, it was announced that McNally had signed for EFL Championship club Burnley on a four-year-contract for an undisclosed fee believed to be in the region of £2 million, making him new manager Vincent Kompany's second signing for the club.
+On 28 June 2022, it was announced that McNally had signed for EFL Championship club Burnley on a four-year contract for an undisclosed fee believed to be in the region of £2 million, making him new manager Vincent Kompany's second signing for the club.
 He made his debut on 12 August 2022, coming off the bench late on in a makeshift striker role during a 1–0 defeat to Watford at Vicarage Road.

 Coventry City loan

 On 26 January 2023 with game time at Turf Moor proving difficult to come by, McNally signed for Championship club Coventry City on loan until the end of the season.
+McNally made 22 appearances in all competitions for the club, including the full 120 minutes of the 2023 EFL Championship play-off final as his side missed out on promotion to the Premier League by losing on penalties to Luton Town at Wembley Stadium.

+Stoke City loan

+Following Burnley's promotion to the Premier League, it was announced on 2 August 2023 that McNally had signed for EFL Championship club Stoke City on a season-long loan deal.
+On 21 October 2023, McNally scored his first goal for the club, scoring the winning goal in a 2–1 victory at home to Sunderland.
+McNally made 41 appearances for Stoke during the 2023–24 season as Stoke successfully fought against relegation.
+On 21 May 2024, Burnley confirmed that McNally would return to the club following the end of his loan spell.

+Bristol City

+On 30 August 2024, McNally signed for Bristol City for an undisclosed fee.
+On 9 February 2025, McNally suffered a season ending Anterior cruciate ligament injury in a 1–0 defeat to Swansea City at Ashton Gate Stadium.
+He had scored 3 goals in 27 appearances in all competitions in his first season with the club up to that point.

 International career

 McNally made his debut for the Republic of Ireland U19 team on 2 February 2017 in a 2–1 win over Czech Republic U19 at the RSC, playing alongside future Republic of Ireland senior internationals Aaron Connolly, Dara O'Shea, Mark Travers and Lee O'Connor.
 In August 2020, he was called up to Jim Crawford's Republic of Ireland U21 team for a training camp in Belfast ahead of their qualifiers in October and November.
 He was again called up to train with the squad ahead of the October clash with Italy U21.